Ecdosis/MML-editor/README.md

 Each MML is custom-built for a specific need.
 This is so that only those codes needed for a project are defined and used, and only minimal tag names need be defined.
 An MML document is not normally stored.
 Rather its conversion into HTML, or a derivation of it is, and the MML representation is regenerated on demand to facilitate editing.

+#### Editor
+The MML Editor is a javascript object consisting, eventually, of three panels.

+1. The leftmost panel is a scrollable series of page-images.
+2. The second panel contains the editable MML text in a simple textarea.
+3. The third contains a HTML preview of the MML text.

+To create the MML-Editor all that is needed is a JSON dialect file and three elements with IDs on a HTML page: two divs (for panels 1 and 3) and a textarea.
+Also needed is a css file to format the preview.
+Invocation is like this:

+    var editor = new MMLEditor("source","target", opts);

+A toolbar will eventually be added above the three panels, which will contain some simple buttons:

+1. Save.
+This sends the HTML representation to the server.
+The service will may then strip all tags and properties from the text and represent the two separately.
+Alternatively it may simply store the HTML.
+2. Info.
+This displays the dialect file by reformatting it as HTML, and laying the result on top of the second panel.
+Clicking again on Info removes it.
+3. Version.
+This dropdown menu selects the version of the document for display.
+Historical documents are divided into layers for internal verions and external versions arising from separate physical documents.
+In the latter case changing a version will load a different set of page-images.

+Since the editor is only invoked to edit a particular document or work it does not need an open button.
+The user will already have clicked "Edit"on some documentand need only go back or select another feature of the website from the normal CMS menu above.

 #### MML Dialect file
 The MML dialect file describes all the configuarable parts of an MML definition.